Showing posts with label train depot. Show all posts

 We stopped at Cracker Barrel in Athens for dinner.

-Hubby ordered a bowl of soup and hamburger which he could not finish.
-I ordered a child's vegetable plate of pinto beans, turnip greens, chow, chow, and cornbread.
+My husband ordered a bowl of soup and a hamburger, which he was unable to finish.
+I ordered a child's vegetable plate of pinto beans, turnip greens, chow chow, and cornbread.
 I ate the crust off of one of the cornbreads, finished the beans, and left about half the greens.

 Hamburger